The Surface Studio 2 is an all-in-one PC with premium specs, designed to wow professional artists, designers, architects and other creatives.

 If those same professionals exclusively use macOS, as is the case in some creative outlets, then the high cost of switching to Windows will also be a deterrent, she said.

-There is also Microsoft's odd decision not to include the $99 Surface Dial with the Studio, despite the peripheral featuring so heavily in demos of the machine, and being particularly useful for tasks like changing colors while drawing with the Surface Pen.
+There is also Microsoft's odd decision to yet again not include the $99 Surface Dial with the Studio 2, as was the case with the first machine.
+This is despite the peripheral featuring so heavily in demos, and being particularly useful for tasks like changing colors while drawing with the Surface Pen.

 - Video: Microsoft introduces Surface Studio and the Windows 10 Creators Update (ZDNet)